Interested in joining The Gathering Church?

 Our membership process has four steps:

 - Attend an elder interview.
-Each prospective member and their families sits down with a church elder for a brief interview.
+Each prospective member and their families sits down with a church elder for an interview.
 This gives the prospective member the opportunity to ask questions, and it lets our leaders get to know you a little better.
 After your interview, the elder who conducts the interview will report back to the elder team with recommendation for membership.

 - Join the church.
 Members join our church after a Sunday morning service.
 You’ll have the opportunity to share your testimony with the congregation–if you’d like–and we’ll covenant together on serving the body and supporting you in your walk with the Lord.